 But is this the way to go about it?
 Let us explore some proven techniques that you can utilize to handle your child’s poor performance better and in turn, help them improve.

-It’s about conversation not confrontation
+It’s about conversation, not confrontation

 Teachers are a great source of information

-Whatever the reason might be, make time and work with the teachers to help your child overcome the current predicament.
+Make time and work with the teachers to help your child overcome the current predicament.
 Constructive and cooperative collaboration is key.

-External help always helps
+External aid always helps